A list of the best lens hoods, screen protectors, cases, straps, thumb grips, soft shutters for the Fuji X100F.

 Printer

 Portable printers are a great way to break the ice when you want to take some shots of strangers.
-Ask to take their photos, print one out, give to them, instant friend.
+Ask to take their photos, print one out, and give them to them, as an instant friend.
 Then take some more.

 Cleaning Supplies

-There are really only a few cleaning items you need for this camera since it’s a fixed lens.
-To clean the lens I always use Microfiber cleaning cloths.
+There are only a few cleaning items you need for this camera since it’s a fixed lens.
+To clean the lens, I always use Microfiber cleaning cloths.
 I don’t use lens pens or any cleaning solution.
-They always seem to leave a strange residue and you don’t want to ruin the coatings on your lens.
+They always seem to leave a strange residue, and you don’t want to ruin the coatings on your lens.
 I go through Microfiber cleaning cloths like their socks.
-Buying them in bulk is the way to go and this pack is actually really nice.
+Buying them in bulk is the way to g,o and this pack is nice.

 Rocket Air Small